April : Church Opening Hours

 It is thanks to the Irish Franciscans that we have such a fine parish here.
 Successive pastors have brought vision and insight to their work at the parish.

-The current Pastor, Fr.
-Pat Power OFM Biography (79.5 KB) has been here since 2008 and has seen a growth and development of the parish.
+Fr.
+Pats Biography (79.5 KB) - Fr Pat has been here since 2008 and has seen a growth and development of the parish.

 St. Anthony Parish belongs to the Archdiocese of Bruxelles-Malines, head of the Belgian Catholic Church.